aiven/devportal/docs/tutorials/anomaly-detection.rst

 Architecture overview
 ---------------------

-In this tutorial you'll build a streaming data pipeline.
-The sources will be an Apache Kafka topic, containing the fake stream of IoT metrics data, and a PostgreSQL® database that containing the alerting thresholds.
+To build near real-time anomaly detection system, you'll build a streaming data pipeline that will be able to process the IoT sensor readings as soon as they are generated.
+The pipeline will rely on two sources: the first source is an Apache Kafka topic that contains the fake stream of IoT metrics data and second is a table in PostgreSQL® database containing alerting thresholds, defined for each IoT device.
 Then, an Apache Flink® service, will combine the data, apply some transformation SQL to find the anomalies, and push the result to a separate Apache Kafka® topic or a Slack channel for team notification.

 .. mermaid::